 MEET MARY BETH CAROZZA

 Raised in Ocean City, Maryland, I grew up on the Shore working with my parents and siblings in our family’s business, “Beefy’s” on 17th Street in Ocean City.
 The building still stands today.
 There I learned the value of hard work

-I attended Ocean City Elementary School, Berlin Middle School, and I am a 1979 graduate of Stephen Decatur High School, where I was on the tennis team and competed in tournaments in Salisbury and throughout the Eastern Shore.
+I attended Ocean City Elementary School, Berlin Middle School, and am a 1979 graduate of Stephen Decatur High School, where I played on the tennis team and competed in tournaments in Salisbury and throughout the Eastern Shore.

 After high school, I went on to graduate from The Catholic University of America with a Bachelor of Arts in Political Philosophy and a Master of Arts Degree in American Government, while also completing the Harvard Senior Managers Government summer program.

-I am the proud daughter of Mary Pat and Tony Carozza, long-time local community and church leaders, who currently reside in Ocean Pines.
-I am also the proud aunt of four nephews and three nieces.
+I am the proud daughter of Mary Pat and Tony Carozza, long-time local community and church leaders, who currently reside in Ocean Pines, and am the proud aunt of four nephews and three nieces.

-Today, I continue that family tradition as an active and long-time member of St. Mary Star of the Sea Parish in Ocean City where I am a Sunday school teacher, lector and Eucharistic Minister.
+Today, I continue that family tradition as an active and long-time member of St. Mary Star of the Sea Parish in Ocean City where I am a fifth-grade Sunday school teacher.

 Mary Beth's Years of Public Service